kvh8899/week13-project/README.md

 ### Did You Know?

-The codex is the historical ancestor of the modern book, a bound collection of handwritten contents on non-paper materials.
-It also, conveniently, for our purposes, implies exchange of information, and computer code, a prominent feature of innovation and technology.
+The codex, a bound collection of handwritten contents on non-paper materials, is the historical ancestor of the modern book.
+Conveniently, for our purposes, its pronunciation and spelling imply exchange of information (code**x**), and echo computer code (**code**x), a prominent feature of innovation and technology.

 ## Technologies Used